ibexa/documentation-developer/docs/guide/security_checklist.md

 - Is there a measure in place against brute force login attacks? `MaxNumberOfFailedLogin > 0` will do.
 - Do `MinPasswordLength` and `GeneratePasswordLength` (if used) have sane values?
 The default values are low.
-A secure minimum is 16.
-Do not use  value below 10.
+16 characters is a secure minimum.
+Do not go below 10.
 - Is verification of user email enabled?
 See `VerifyUserType=email`.
 - If the site is from the era of MD5 hashes, is `UpdateHash=true` set?
 This will update hashes as they are used, to the much more secure bcrypt algorithm.